Maria Fischer-Slyzh: Patronage activities in Ukraine

-Fischer-Slyzh is known in Ukraine as a generous philanthropist who, after Ukraine became independent, provided funds for Ukrainian research projects.
+Fischer-Slyzh is known in Ukraine as a philanthropist who, after Ukraine became independent, provided funds for Ukrainian research projects.

 She was a patron and a sponsor of Kyiv magazines "Smoloskyp", "Vsesvit", "Sunflower", as well as publications "Sivershchyna" (Chernihiv), "Medical collection of Shevchenko Scientific Society" (Lviv).
 She often contributed to newspapers and magazines and was published in Ukrainian and diaspora publications.

 Fischer-Slyzh invested in archeological excavations in Baturyn, provided assistance to schools in Lviv, Sevastopol, Feodosia, headed the committee of the Academic Gymnasium (Lviv) in the diaspora.
 Fischer-Slyzh also funded the literary competition "We are your children, Ukraine" (Simferopol).

 Canadian-Ukrainian library centers

 Fischer-Slyzh contributed to the development of Canadian-Ukrainian library centers in Ukraine within the special program of the Society of Friends of Ukraine: Luhansk, Donetsk, Kharkiv, Sevastopol, Simferopol, Odesa, Chernihiv, Sumy, Dnipropetrovsk, Mariupol, and Poltava.
-Fischer-Slyzh organized the delivery from Canada to Ukraine and the free transfer of thousands of Ukrainian books and magazines, most of which were not published in Ukraine and were unknown to the general public.
+Fischer-Slyzh organized the delivery from Canada to Ukraine and the free transfer of thousands of Ukrainian books and magazines, most of which were not published in Ukraine and were unknown to the public.
 She was personally present at the opening of a number of Centers and then visited them for many years.
 In particular, Maria came to Chernihiv with another activist of the Ukrainian community in Canada, Stepan Horlach, who was in charge of the program of opening Library Centers since the 1990s.

 In December 1998, Fischer-Slyzh founded a library that was opened in Sevastopol.
 At the beginning the fund consisted of 147 boxes with 12 thousand books and periodicals in Ukrainian and English in history, literature, economics, and political science.
 Greetings from the Prime Minister of Canada Jean Chrétien, the leaders of the Ukrainian Catholic Church and the Ukrainian Orthodox Church of the Kyiv Patriarchate, the chairman of the Society of Friends of Ukraine Bohdan Vynnytsky, and the Representative of the President of Ukraine in Crimea Vasyl Kiselyov testified to the importance of this initiative.